kikitux/nested/README.md

 ### nested

-This is a C++ sample project that use CMAKE and includes catch.h test
+This is a C++ sample project that use CMAKE and includes catch.hpp test

 ![https://travis-ci.org/kikitux/nested.svg](https://travis-ci.org/kikitux/nested.svg)